Trucking giant Yellow Corp. declares bankruptcy after years of financial struggles

 A congressional probe recently concluded that the Treasury and Defense departments “made missteps” in the decision and noted that Yellow’s “precarious financial position at the time of the loan, and continued struggles, expose taxpayers to a significant risk of loss.”

-The government loan is due in September 2024.
-As of March, Yellow had made $54.8 million in interest payments and repaid just $230 million of the principal owed, according to government documents.
+As of June 30, Yellow had paid $67 million in cash interest on the loan, which is due in 2024, the company said.

-The financial chaos at Yellow “is probably two decades in the making,” said Stifel research director Bruce Chan, pointing to poor management and strategic decisions dating back to the early 2000s.
+The financial chaos at Yellow “is probably two decades in the making,” Stifel research director Bruce Chan said ahead of the filing late last month, pointing to poor management and strategic decisions dating back to the early 2000s.
 “At this point, after each party has bailed them out so many times, there is a limited appetite to do that anymore.”